OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 the command above and compare the following in the authenticated GA4 UI:

 1. **Freshness and version:** read the actual `generated_at`, not the deployment time.
 A retained report can be valid but stale.
-A v1 snapshot lacks the new panels until a successful new export; it has not lost that data.
+A v1/v2 snapshot lacks the new presets and page report until a successful new export; it has not lost that data.
 2. **Property and collection:** verify property `365530978`, its Web stream and the live Google tag.
 The checked-in legacy `UA-213158050-1` tag alone does not establish GA4 collection.
 Check for an existing GA4/Tag Manager